Humane Raccoon Removal Services in San Diego

 Raccoons share facial traits with other animals in this family, some of which include the ringtail, white-nosed coati, the South American coati, and the kinkajou.
 These animals have spread to call a diversity of climates their home, with some living in deserts, rainforests, and swamps, while raccoons are more commonly found living in urban regions, woodlands, prairies, and swamps.
 Traditionally speaking, however, raccoons prefer more heavily wooded ecosystems of those listed above, as they afford them water, vegetation, and access to trees.
 There they can hollow out trees to make their dens.
 They’ve been known to wander from their home, though, insofar as they have been observed foraging for food close to 20 miles away from their current living situation in a forest or wooded area.
 That should serve as a lesson for those of us who might consider ourselves safe from these invaders.

-Raccoons in particular are quite adaptable; they have no problem exploring unknown environments and setting up camp.
+Raccoons, in particular, are quite adaptable; they have no problem exploring unknown environments and setting up camp.
 They are brave, too, and often unafraid of humans, relative to other small mammals.
 You have likely seen them yourself, irrespective of whether you hail from the suburbs, country, or an urban dwelling.
 They’ll be happy to call corridors of man-made structures home.
 For example, we deal with raccoons making dens in San Diego attics quite a bit, especially out in the suburbs.
 They have no problem exploring this kind of terrain and territory.
-In urban areas, raccoons are more likely to stay closer to their dens, and aren’t likely to explore as much.
+In urban areas, raccoons are more likely to stay closer to their dens, and they aren’t likely to explore as much.
 They’ll usually stay within a one-mile radius of their home.

 What Do Raccoons Eat?